stjohann/DiscordWikiBot/README.md

 - Major versions (**X.0.0**) are changes that remove backwards-compatibility of any of the configuration files, including introducing new expectations from bot owners.
 - Minor versions (**0.X.0**) are changes that introduce new features to the bot.
 - Patch versions (**0.0.X**) are changes that fix existing code without introducing new features.
-- Third-party bot maintainers can be expected to update the bot to minor/patch versions without any required changes.
+- Third-party bot maintainers can update the bot to minor/patch versions without any required changes.

 Pull requests should, if possible, include a change in `DiscordWikiBot/DiscordWikiBot.csproj` file with an appropriate version change.